hoangduytranuk/blender_manual/blender_docs/manual/editors/nla/tracks.rst

 it will get "stashed" in the NLA stack.
 Action Stashing should prevent most cases actions getting lost.

-The action "stashing" method works by storing otherwise unused/dormant actions in the NLA stack as strips in special muted NLA Tracks.
-This way, Blender can "know" that the action is related to a particular data-block (i.e. to a specific object, or to a specific material/lamp/etc.) and that you still want to keep it for later use.
+The action "stashing" method works by storing otherwise unused/dormant actions in the NLA stack as strips in special muted NLA tracks.
+This way, the action is linked up to a particular data-block (i.e. to a specific object, or to a specific material/light/etc.) and will be preserved for later use.

 Deleting & Converting